-This page contains links to the free original text of Henry V by Shakespeare.
+This page contains links to the free original Henry V full text by Shakespeare.

 The language used in Shakespeare’s day is slightly different to today’s modern English, which is reflected in the text.
 Our article on Shakespeare & early modern English, or our Shakespeare dictionary, will help you to understand the language as you read through the original text

-Another thing to bear in mind as you read the Othello text are Shakespeare’s stage directions, which are italicised.
+Another thing to bear in mind as you read the Jenry V original text are Shakespeare’s stage directions, which are italicised.
 Stage directions are instructions and direction to the actors, and not spoken lines.
 Some stage directions can be a little confusing, so have a read of our understanding Shakespeare’s stage directions article.

 The script of Henry V is very long, so we’ve separated the play into it’s original Acts and Scenes.
 Click on the appropriate links below to read Shakespeare’s original Henry V text, or a translation into simple, modern English: